 London is undoubtedly a great place in which to work and live.
 The UK capital is a global hub for business and culture, attracting a growing number of commercial headquarters and strong inward investment.

-As councils across London met last month to set their council tax levels for the first financial year ahead, polling released by London Chamber of Commerce and Industry showed that three in five London business leaders think that allowing local government to have greater control over tax levels would have a positive impact on the
+London Chamber of Commerce and Industry showed that three in five London business leaders think that allowing local government to have greater control over tax levels would have a positive impact on the capital’s infrastructure needs.

 More than half of London companies have business space concerns, according to a recent poll carried out by ComRes for London Chamber of Commerce and Industry (LCCI).
 The survey found that 55 per cent of London’s firms are worried about business space – matching the figure recorded in last year’s survey.
 The most frequently cited concern